isblab/website/Opportunities/index.md

 <p class="text-justify">
 We welcome highly motivated students who are excited to work in integrative structural biology.
 Students in the group work on a spectrum of projects from computational method development to modeling specific assemblies to performing cell biology/biochemistry experiments. <br><br>

-One focus of ours is to combine protein structural modeling with data from cell biology and biophysics/biochemistry experiments (mass spectrometry/cryo-electron microscopy/tomography) in close collaborations with labs on campus and elsewhere.
-Students focus on modeling specific assemblies and deducing the functions of these assemblies in light of their structure.<br><br>
+The main focus of our group is to develop computational methods for inferring protein organization in the cell.
+We’re inspired by algorithms from statistical inference and optimization, including machine learning and deep learning,  computer vision, and graph theory.
+We’re actively looking for deep-learning enthusiasts to join us! <br><br>

-In keeping with the recent exciting advances in structural biology, another focus of ours is to develop computational methods for inferring protein organisation in the cell using statistical inference, and specifically, machine learning and deep learning.
-We're actively looking for deep-learning enthusiasts to join us! <br><br>
+Another focus is to combine protein structural modeling with data from cell biology and biophysics/biochemistry experiments (mass spectrometry/cryo-electron microscopy/tomography) in close collaborations with experimental labs on campus and elsewhere.
+Students focus on modeling specific assemblies and deducing the functions of these assemblies in light of their structure. <br><br>

 </p>